 Registration: Timeline and Process

-Saturday, September 7th: First day of Kollel!
+First day of Kollel TBA!

 Participation in the program is contingent on membership at NSP.
 You can learn more about membership and join here or speak with a leader of NSP’s membership team by emailing membership@newsynagogueproject.org.